machnikovsky/allegro-software-engineer-intern-exercise/README.md

 ### Docker

-For this step you have to have Docker installed.
+For this option you have to have Docker installed.
+You can either do it by Dockerfile that is inside this repository, or download an image from Dockerhub.
+I will explain both options.

+#### Dockerfile

 1. Clone repository and move to the cloned directory
 ```